Skip to content

 Shannon Wright is an attorney in the Trial & Appellate Litigation practice of Jackson Walker’s Houston office.
 As a strategic advocate for her clients, Shannon is passionate about finding creative solutions to solve complex matters without losing focus on the bottom line.

-Prior to law school, Shannon was the former lead researcher and policy writer for the U.S. Track & Field and Cross Country Coaches Association.
-Her primary responsibility involved drafting the Association’s proposals for changes to the NCAA’s bylaws, championships policies, and playing rules to achieve the goals of NCAA Division I, II, and III member coaches in cross country and track & field.
+Before her legal practice, Shannon was lead researcher and policy writer for the U.S. Track & Field and Cross Country Coaches Association.
+Her primary responsibilities involved drafting the Association’s proposals for changes to NCAA bylaws, championships policies, and playing rules.

 Education